Business Growth Fund: Investment approach

-BGF typically makes initial investments of between £2-15 million, with the possibility for follow-on investments.
+BGF is a growth capital investor, providing funding and support, in exchange for minority equity stakes in growing companies.
+It makes initial investments between £3 million and £30 million, with the possibility for follow-on investments.

 The firm provides patient capital, which has been defined by HM Treasury as “long-term investment in innovative firms led by ambitious entrepreneurs who want to build large-scale businesses”.